hoang1127/GrpcJava/README.md

 ---------------------------------------------------------

 TODO LIST:
+- Update proto file with the class one (in Canvas), and update the code to send/receive using this proto
 - Right now, the return result is json string format, need to get the format from class and convert it to them
 - Use and save real data